skuroda/PersistentRegexHighlight/README.md

 Maximum file size to run the the PersistentRegexHighlight on.
 Any value less than or equal to zero will be treated as a non limiting value.
 Default value is 0.

+`whitelist_folders`:

+A list of absolute paths, specifying folders to run PersistentRegexHighlight.
+An empty list will result in PersistentRegexHighlight running on all files (unless limited by the `disable_pattern` setting).

 ### Regex Settings
 `pattern`: